-ValPark Mobile was an app designed for users to find, pay and manage valet services for their vehicle when valeted at restaurants, garages, nightclubs, and hotels.
+ValPark Mobile helps users when valeted at garages, restaurants, nightclubs, and hotels, to find, pay and manage valet services for their vehicle.

 The founder of ValPark Mobile is Wayne Johnson of Washington, D.C.
-When you are ready to leave, use the app to request your car and have it outside waiting for you.
+Use the app to request your car, when you are ready to leave and have it outside waiting for you.

-Since appearing on Shark Tank, Johnson has moved on professionally and is now partner at Clout Group in Arlington, Virginia, where he’s helped with the opening of the swanky Saint Yves Lounge in May 2017.
+Johnson is now a partner at Clout Group in Arlington, Virginia, he started after appearing on Shark Tank, where he’s helped with the opening in May 2017 of the swanky Saint Yves Lounge.

 Status: OUT OF BUSINESS

 As an anti-slip eyewear retainer, Nerdwax can easily turn any type of glasses into nonslip glasses.
 Nerdwax is keeping your glasses in place by creating a layer of friction between the skin and your glasses.
 Nerdwax is a great alternative to anti-slip ear hooks and stick on silicone non-slip nose pads – now you can stop sliding glasses without changing the look or feel of your glasses.

 Nerdwax is formulated with your skin in mind and is made up using only the best Certified Organic and Cosmetic Grade All-Natural Ingredients.
 It is also great for your skin and great at keeping your glasses on your face.

 Approved for cosmetic use are all of the ingredients contained in Nerdwax.
 With that being said, as with any product that comes in contact with your skin it is possible to be allergic to one of the ingredients contained in Nerdwax.
 Test a product on the back of your hand or arm first, it is always a good idea to spot.